jonpaul108/LC_intermediate/02-Intermediate-Prompts/02-Strings/02-String-Prompts.md

 * type: code-snippet
 * id: strings-05
 * language: javascript
-* title: Every OtherChar
+* title: Every Other Char

-### !
+### !question

-Given a string, build a new string by iterating over every other character from index 0.
+Given a string `str`, build a new string by iterating over every other character from index 0.
 Return the new string.

 **Do not use String.split method.**